 Page speed is a critical factor in search performance because it gives away the level of usability.

 Cool graphics, auto-play videos, and fancy animations – all of these add volume to the content the website needs to download to render fully and, therefore, slow it down.

 An excellent practice is to check regularly your site speed in the PageSpeed Insights tool.
 It will show you which pages have problems and help you solve them.

 The more elements on a page, the lower the conversion rate, it turns out.
 Keep it simple and clean.
 Avoid unnecessary UX clutter in the name of vanity.
 If your website needs revamping and you need custom website design and digital marketing solutions, you may want to visit the WebEnertia homepage for more info.

 Simply put, ranking number one on SERPs is not the name of the game anymore.

 Even a structured keyword plan that targets all relevant product categories will not pay off financially until you align strategy for both on-page and off-page SEO.

 Search algorithms are increasingly assigning site speed, navigation, usability, site structure, and content relevancy more weight than keywords.

-Creating an SEO strategy for an ecommerce brand is tough, but taking small steps and fixing the issues one by one can also get you there.
+You can visit the webpage of Move Ahead Media SEO agency if you want to see a team of experts to help you.
+Seeking out help from an expert seo agency and creating an SEO strategy for an ecommerce brand is tough, but taking small steps and fixing the issues one by one can also get you there.
 The good news is that every effort counts towards your ecommerce store’s SEO health.

 Metrilo’s mission is to help you build your ecommerce brand and win your place in the customer’s heart.
 We share what we learn from our daily work with product innovators and founders here.
 Subscribe to our weekly newsletter to get the freshest lessons and conquer your niche.